 I spent summer 2017 developing a hedonic game simulator.
 I wrote a summary and put it on arxiv and I also presented the software at the Algorithmic Decision Theory Conference.

 In spring 2018, I made a program for Thomas R Zentall which pigeons get trained and tested with.
 We are seeking to determine whether pigeons are capable of transitive inference.
 Like if X﹥Q and F﹥X, then will pigeons know that F﹥Q?

-I spent summer 2018 working with my friend Max Williams helping Dane Morgan, Raphael Finkel, Ryan Jacobs, and others develop their materials science machine learning tool MAST-ML.
-We hope it will allow materials scientists to predict properties (e.g. melting point, energy capacity) of materials without having to actually synthesize them.
+I spent summer 2018 working with my friend Max Williams helping Dane Morgan, Raphael Finkel, Ryan Jacobs, Mati Turner, and others develop their materials science machine learning tool MAST-ML.
+We hope it will help materials scientists to predict properties (e.g. melting point, energy capacity) of materials without having to actually synthesize them.

 I was fortunate to attend the Gatton Academy, a public residential STEM school in Bowling Green KY, for my junior and senior years of high school.
 I think it is an amazing institution with good culture for starting a career in science.
 If you have a child living in Kentucky interested in science, then I highly recommend you consider having them apply to Gatton.
 I met my girlfriend Luci Keller there.